Mohdzaved2434/java-challenge/readme.md

 - Would have Implemented EH cache for getEmployees (all employee)
 - Would have Implemented logging using spring AOP
 - Would have implemented spring actuator for checking health and monitoring
-- Would have implemented feature tests (integration)
+- Would have implemented feature tests (integration) and unit tests

 #### How to access Apis
 - first login with credentials (username: axa_user, password: password) and get the token